Atla Tadde

-Atla Tadde is a festival celebrated by both unmarried and married Hindu women, mainly in Andhra Pradesh, India.
-Unmarried women pray for a good husband, while married women pray for the health and long life of their husbands.
+Atla Tadde is a festival celebrated by Hindu women, mainly in the Indian states of Andhra Pradesh and Telangana.
+Unmarried women pray for a good husband, while married women pray for their husbands' health and long life.
 It occurs on the third night after the full moon in the month of Aswiyuja in the Telugu calendar, which falls in either September or October in the Gregorian calendar.
 It is the Telugu equivalent of Karva Chauth, which is celebrated by North Indian women the following day.

 Ritual

-Telugu Hindu women commemorate Atla Tadde by fasting for a day without food or water.
-They perform a pūja evening, and break their fast by eating small aṭlu after gazing at the moon.
+Telugu Hindu women commemorate Atla Tadde by fasting for a day.
+They perform a pūja in the evening, and break their fast by eating small aṭlu after gazing at the moon.

-Following are customs in some places of Andhra Pradesh, India: